Generative random latent features models and statistics of natural images: Introduction

-We focus on models where the data is large-dimensional with $N$ variables (degrees of freedom, such as neuronal activities or mutations) measured over $T$ observations.
-Generally $T\sim N$, but modern experiments often push us to $N\gg T$.
-We further focus on data that are intrinsically lower-dimensional, in which the number of \emph{latent features} (aka, collective degrees of freedom, which can be imposed or emergent) present in each samples is much smaller than $N$.
-Such lower dimensional latent structures are common in modern experimental data spanning different domains of biological physics~\cite{stephens2008dimensionality,halabi2009protein,Pandarinath_etal_2018,Morrell:2021hk,nieh2021geometry}.
+We consider data with $N$ variables recorded over $T$ samples.
+The data is large-dimensional, meaning $T, N\gg 1$.
+Generally, $T\sim N$, though modern experiments often push us to $N\gg T\gg1$.
+Surprisingly, such large-dimensional data coming from natural systems are often simpler than they could have been in that they reveal an intrinsically lower-dimensional, hidden structure.
+The number of {\it latent features} (aka, collective degrees of freedom, which may be externally imposed or emergent) present in each sample is often much smaller than $N$~\cite{Cunningham2014DimensionalityRF,gao2017theory,GALLEGO2017978,Perkins_2023,Pandarinath_etal_2018,Morrell:2021hk,nieh2021geometry,stephens2008dimensionality,halabi2009protein,moran2022defining,moran2024emergent,jordan2013behavioral}.
+Importantly, we note that even if the total number $\ld$ of features in the entire dataset is $\ld\sim N$ or even larger, individual data samples may still be low-dimensional, or sparse, in that only a few of the features may be combined to form each data sample~\cite{olshausen1996emergence}.

-Apart from dimensionality, the structure of data is determined by the mixing of latent features in each sample.
-Here we only explore {\em linear} mixing of features.
-Nonetheless, even in linear mixing, many different types of data can be observed, from clusters~\cite{halabi2009protein} and overlapping clusters~\cite{eisen1998cluster}, to lower-dimensional manifolds in the data space, and to sparse models~\cite{olshausen1996emergence}.
+Apart from dimensionality, the structure of data is determined by {\em how} latent features are combined to form each datum.
+Here, we only explore {\em linear} mixing of features.
+Nonetheless, even for linear mixing, many different types of data can be observed, such as clusters~\cite{halabi2009protein}, overlapping clusters~\cite{eisen1998cluster}, low-dimensional manifolds~\cite{goldt2020modeling}, and sparse data~\cite{olshausen1996emergence}.
 The richness of low-dimensional latent feature models is further increased since some types of data have constrained values: e.~g., activities are often non-negative~\cite{lee1999learning}.
-Ideally, one generative model should be able to reproduce as many of these diverse data types as possible.
+Ideally, one generative model should be able to reproduce as many of these data structures as possible under different values of model parameters.